Denperidge/opf-spec/README.md

 #### Services: Local playback & streaming ...
 Back in the early days of digital music, **local playback** was the only way to go.
 The best you could do to share your favourite music with your friends was links to the artist on the iTunes Store, or sending over ripped CD files.

-**Muisic streaming** have since seen wider and wider usage, partly due to convenience and partly due to crackdowns on the illegal streaming and/or downloading of music.
+**Music streaming** have since seen wider and wider usage, partly due to convenience and partly due to crackdowns on the illegal streaming and/or downloading of music.

 #### ... are both important